 Finally, ongoing support and maintenance costs should also be considered.

 Before anything else, you’re going to need a domain name.
 Check that the domain name you want is available before you settle on your business name/branding.

 Shopify and Squarespace include web hosting in their monthly fee but if you’re using WordPress, you need web hosting.
-We use WP Engine for our WP clients, and through our account you can take part of their dedicated WordPress hosting for nearly half price at $15/month (normally $29)
+We use WP Engine for our WP clients, and through our account you can take part of their dedicated WordPress hosting for nearly half price at about $17/month (normally $29)

 Please don’t go with the cheaper options out there, as they are cheap for a reason.